2015 HERITAGE ESSAY CONTEST!

 • the title of the photo;

-• the date the photo was taken;
+• the date and circumstance sin which the photo was taken;

 • the category of heritage being represented (eg., family heritage; cultural heritage; architectural heritage; natural heritage; etc.);